QingyangDong-qd220/BandgapDatabase1/README.md

 # BandgapDatabase1
-Codes to extract bandgap information from scientific documents and generate a database using ChemDataExtractor.
+Tools for extracting bandgap information from scientific documents and generating a database using ChemDataExtractor.

 **Installation Notes**